Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Magnetized BPS baryonic layers

-This metric describes a box of volume $V=4\pi^3L_r L^2$ where the gauged solitons live.
-It is important to mention that the coordinates $x$ and $y$ are tangential to the layer, while the coordinate $r$ is orthogonal.
-The energy and baryonic density will depend only on the coordinate $r$.
+The \textit{dimensionality} of the space is enclosed in $L$ and $L_r$.
+A more accurate analysis on the units of measure and their specific values will be discussed later.
+This metric describes a box of volume $V=4\pi^3L_r L^2$, where the gauged solitons live.
 The area of the layer is given by $A=2\pi^2L^2$.
+It is important to mention that the coordinates $x$ and $y$ are tangential to the layer, while the coordinate $r$ is orthogonal (see \cite{alvarez2020analytic,cacciatori2021analytic,cacciatori2022cooking}).
+As a consequence, the energy and baryonic density will depend only on the coordinate $r$.

 Let us consider the following static ansatz for the $U$ scalar field and for the $A_\mu$ gauge field